lukepark327/ethash-executable-geth/docs/JSON-RPC/researches.md

 * In `internal/jsre/deps/web3.js`.

-* There are some js file's binary datas in `internal/jsre/deps/bindata.go`.
+* There are some js file's binary (bytecode) datas in `internal/jsre/deps/bindata.go`.

 * Running binary with `c.jsre.Run('[codes]')` like: